AM Racing: Car No. 32 history

 Following Win-Tron Racing's merger into AM Racing for the 2021 season.
 Howie DiSavino III, who drove the car part-time in 2019 and 2020, continued to do so in 2021.
 He made his first start at Daytona that year.

-In 2022, The team fielded the No. 32 car part-time for Max Gutiérrez at Daytona and Talladega.
+In 2022, The team fielded the No. 32 car part-time for Max Gutiérrez at Daytona and Talladega, and was also a technical alliance with Rette Jones Racing.
 Austin Wayne Self drove the No. 32 car once at Watkins-Glen.
 In October the team announced their intentions to return full-time in 2023.

 On January 10, 2023, the team announced that Christian Rose would drive full-time in the main ARCA Series in their No. 32 car.

+Car No. 32 results

+Car No. 76 history

+On February 6, 2025, it was announced that Kole Raz would drive the No. 76 for the season-opener at Daytona.